zxynj/Rank-sum-and-t-test-on-unpaired-data/README.md

 ## Objectives:
 We would like to study the how the target value changes before and after the treatment.

+## Remarks:
+The data contains two measures for each doctor before and after the change.

 ## Methods:
 1. I first extract data using SQL.
 Since the data we have is medical claims data, it has innate seasonality.
 Therefore, I removed it and named the cleaned up dataset as "R Input.xlsx"